aperezdc/popsicle/README.md

 ## Building

-You will need a stable version of the [Rust](https://www.rust-lang.org/) compiler and tools, including the `cargo`:
+You will need a stable version of the [Rust](https://www.rust-lang.org/) compiler and tools, including Cargo:

 ```sh
 git clone https://github.com/aperezdc/popsicle && cd $_